MJKWoolnough/minecraft/maps/README.md

 type Option func(*Image)
 ```

-Option represents a optional parameter for a map type
+Option represents a optional parameter for a map type.

 #### func  ColorFunc